gap-system/GapWWW/README.md

 ## Warning about package manuals

-Note that `Manuals` directory is not in this git repository, as it is too large (about XXX GB of data).
+Note that the `Manuals` directory is not in this git repository, as it is too large (about XXX GB of data).
 This is why they are only on the server, in the directory `~/www.gap-system.org/Manuals` (so be very careful never to delete that!).
 To get them to appear in the right place on the